jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 updated through Actions, which would affect the Stores themselves *not* the read-only data.

-This pattern is essentially CQRS as first described by Greg Young.
+The pattern described above is very close to CQRS as first described by Greg Young.

 ## Command-Query Responsibility Segregation